The price variable

 Random discounts

-Tourism Products: Include a basic benefit (e.g., transportation and accommodation) and complementary services (e.g., meals, entertainment).
+Tourism Products: Combine basic services (e.g., transportation, accommodation) with extras (e.g., meals, entertainment).

 All-Inclusive Strategy: